 Ms Yoshiko Capelle, Pacific Young Women’s Leadership Alliance (Republic of Marshall Islands)

 Ms Capelle graduated from the University of Hawaii, Hilo with a Bachelor of Arts in Political Science and Gender Studies and then worked as a Domestic Violence public awareness coordinator for Women United Together in the Marshall Islands (WUTMI), a National NGO.
-Ms Capelle is currently the new United Nation’s Development Programme/Global Environment Facility – Small Grants Programme National Coordinator.
+Ms Capelle is the United Nation’s Development Programme/Global Environment Facility – Small Grants Programme National Coordinator.
 She has worked regionally with other young women during the Triennial Conference of Pacific Women (Cook Islands, 2013).

 Ms Nongebatu is a key leader engaging with the Shifting the Power Coalition and member of Every Woman Treaty’s Global Working Group (Oceania).
 She is a previous Office Manager (2011–2018) and President (2004–2011) of People with Disabilities Solomon Islands (PWDSI).
 PWDSI is an advocacy organisation that promotes the rights of people with disabilities.
 Ms Nongebatu was also female co-chair for Pacific Disability Forum (2009–2011) and Deputy Chief Executive Officer (2018–2019).
 The Pacific Disability Forum (PDF) is a regional peak body that works in partnership with Disabled Persons Organisations in the Pacific region to build their capacity and improve the lives of persons with disabilities through advocacy.
 In 2012, she received the US Secretary of State’s Award for International Women of Courage.
 She was recognised for overcoming adversity and championing the cause of people with disabilities in Solomon Islands.